HTTP Security Headers for Website

 Referrer-Policy

-This header when sets defines how much of referrer information should be sent to server along with other request headers.
+This header, when set, defines how much referrer information should be sent to the server along with other request headers.
 This helps limit the referrer information for privacy related reasons.
 This header can be added in htaccess like this:

 Header set Referrer-Policy "same-origin"